fgabrieloliveira/pyPost/README.md

 # pyPost
-a simple site made with django
+A simple newspapper site made with django.

-## How run
+## How run it
 To run this application, open the terminal in the directory where "manage.py" is and run the following command:
 ```
 python manage.py runserver